 The Glenn G. Bartle Library houses collections in the fine arts, humanities, social sciences, and mathematical and computer sciences.
-It also has several specialized collections: Arabic, Hebrew, and Government Documents.
-The collections include books, journals, newspapers, reference materials, and oversized materials.
+The collections include books, journals, newspapers, reference materials, and over-sized materials.
+It also has several specialized language collections: Arabic, Hebrew, and Persian.
+In addition, Bartle Library is a Federal Depository housing selected Government Documents.

 Special Collections, Preservation and University Archives are also located in Bartle Library on the second floor.

 Microfilm and Microfiche Collection